 An easy bus ride from Edinburgh city centre, this forest offers a welcome escape from the pace of the big city.
 The X62 bus from Edinburgh city centre will drop you just across the road from Glentress’ entrance.
 While this forest is popular with mountain bikers, both beginners and experts, you don’t necessarily need two wheels to get around.
 Pick from a plethora of trails and relax in the welcoming café afterwards with a warming cuppa.

 Lying to the south east of Glasgow, you’ll find 40 hectares of mature woodlands managed by the City Council.
 There’s plenty of open space to run around and a network of paths if you fancy exploring.

 Castlemilk is another forest improved by the WIAT programme and has become a fantastic place to visit, enjoyed greatly by the local community.
 There are events on at this forest throughout the year, from the Halloween Pumpkin Parade to educational nature walks.
-Visit the Casiltoun HA website for more information about the park, and for a guide to events in 2019.

 With epic views of the Campsie Fells, this hidden gem is tucked away close to Glasgow Fort retail park in Easterhouse.
 You’ll find this tiny piece of countryside in the heart of the city, with raised bog land with gorgeous, water-loving plants all around.